phax/ph-pdf-layout/README.md

 * *PL elements* - basic or complex layout elements ("PL" is short for "PDF Layout")
   * Basic (inline) elements are
      * plain text in class `PLText` (Unicode of course)
+       * For custom Open Source fonts to be used see the https://github.com/phax/ph-fonts project
+       * Note: the available characters heavily depend on the used font.
+So if you get a "?" character, try loading a different font
      * and image in classes `PLImage` and `PLStreamImage` (whatever ImageIO can load).
   * Basic (block) element is box (class `PLBox`)
   * Layout elements are